hyperledger/fabric/docs/source/txflow.rst

 including a response value, read set, and write set (i.e. key/value pairs representing an asset to create or update).
 No updates are made to the ledger at this point.
-The set of these values, along with the endorsing peer’s signature is passed back as a “proposal response” to the SDK which parses the payload for the application to consume.
+The set of these values, along with the endorsing peer’s signature is passed back as a “proposal response” to the target peer.

 .. note:: The MSP is a peer component that allows peers to verify transaction
           requests arriving from clients and to sign transaction results